AmpereComputing/terraform-oci-ampere-a1/examples/freebsd131/README.md

 ## Using the oci-ampere-a1 terraform module

 The [oci-ampere-a1](https://github.com/amperecomputing/terraform-oci-ampere-a1) terraform module code supplies the minimal ammount of information to quickly have working Ampere A1 instances on OCI ["Always Free"](https://www.oracle.com/cloud/free/#always-free).
 It has been updated to include the ability to easily select [FreeBSD](https://freebsd.org) as an option.
 To keep things simple from an OCI perspective, the root compartment will be used (compartment id and tenancy id are the same) when launching any instances.
-Addtional tasks performed by the the [oci-ampere-a1](https://github.com/amperecomputing/terraform-oci-ampere-a1) terraform module.
+Addtional tasks performed by the [oci-ampere-a1](https://github.com/amperecomputing/terraform-oci-ampere-a1) terraform module.

 * Operating system image id discovery in the user region.
 * Dynamically creating sshkeys to use when logging into the instance.